 Yes.
 Under the castle doctrine (NRS 200.120), people in Nevada have the right to the use of deadly force to protect their occupied home or occupied vehicle from assault by a third party.
 They have no duty to retreat:

 Example: Tom walks back to his apartment building after getting drunk at a Las Vegas bar.
 He lives in Apartment 1A, but he tries to get in apartment 1B next door because he is too intoxicated to realize it is the wrong apartment.

 Meanwhile, John is in bed in apartment 1B when he hears someone trying to break in his front door.
 So John takes out his pistol and shoots through the door, killing Tom.
-In this case, John should face no criminal charges because he was under the reasonable belief that someone was trying to break in.
+In this case, law enforcement should not arrest John because a reasonable person in his position would believe that a burglar was trying to commit home invasion.

 In the above example, it makes no difference that John could have escaped through a window.
-He was allowed to use deadly force instead of retreating.
+He was allowed to use lethal force instead of retreating under state law.

 Nevada is a “stand your ground” state.
-This means that people facing an immediate threat of bodily harm do not have the duty to retreat.
+This means that people facing an imminent threat of great bodily harm do not have the duty to retreat under Nevada law.
 Instead, they may fight back.
-Nevada self-defense laws permit people to use deadly force as long as:
+Nevada self-defense laws give people the legal right to use deadly force as long as:

 - They were not the original aggressor (in other words, they did not start the fight);

-- They are in reasonable fear of immediate death or substantial bodily harm (including rape);
+- They are in reasonable fear of immediate death or substantial bodily injury (including rape);

 - They are legally allowed to be in their current location; and

 - They are not otherwise breaking the law.